 Endogenous Opioids Enhanced

-The most famous endogenous opioid is endorphin, and when both sleeping and moderate exercise help increase their levels.
+The most famous endogenous opioid is endorphin, and both sleeping and moderate exercise help increase this level.
 So, while resting is vital for healing, you’ve probably also heard of people feeling better after a workout.
 The reason is that these opioids also boost antibody and immune response.